 - A. A text box that displays the expression itself.
 You can type directly in this text box or insert values by clicking buttons and selecting fields in the window, which causes the expression to be built dynamically as a result of the values you select. - B. Buttons that insert symbols to establish a relationship between or group parts of an expression.
-You can click a button to insert the corresponding symbol into the expression.

-Note: The button lets you add a prompt to a query.

-- C. A list that displays the categories for the valid components, or parts, of the expression.
+You can click a button to insert the corresponding symbol into the expression. - Note: The button lets you add a prompt to a query. - C. A list that displays the categories for the valid components, or parts, of the expression.
 The expression can include: - System Codes: The System Codes that you can include in the expression.
 This option appears only if a System Code Table Valid Values list has been defined via the Configuration Manager for the selected field (i.e., if no Valid Values list has been defined, if the Valid Values list uses a static list of values, or if the Valid Values list is By Rule, this option does not appear).
 If this option appears and you select it, list E displays: - ALL the codes and descriptions for the appropriate System Code Table if the Valid Values rule is defined as System Code Table Only. - ONLY the codes and descriptions that meet the literal value criteria if the Valid Values rule is defined as System Code Table with Literal Reference.
-Additionally, if a literal reference has been defined, the reference value will appear in parentheses beside the table ID in list D. - Confidential and Proprietary Information of Meridium Inc. Page 591 of 461 Valid
+Additionally, if a literal reference has been defined, the reference value will appear in parentheses beside the table ID in list Dectric Company.
+All rights reserved.
+Page 591 of 963

-Values rule is defined as System Code with Field Reference (i.e., in the absence of a field value to use as the reference, there is no way to limit the list).
+■ ALL the codes and descriptions for the appropriate System Code Table if the Valid Values rule is defined as System Code with Field Reference (i.e., in the absence of a field value to use as the reference, there is no way to limit the list).